 -A dessert and pastry section.

--A mains section that will explore various styles of international food.
+-A service kitchen that will explore various styles of international food.

 -A scullery that will separate waste into chook food, dog food, compost, recyclable waste and non-recyclable waste.